 Your first option is to redeem SkyMiles for an awards flight where a set amount of miles are used in exchange for specific routes.
 The amount of miles necessary will vary depending on the route you pick, the class of ticket and the demand classification of the flight.
 Delta also classifies each flight into one of three categories: Saver, Standard or Peak adjusting the amount of miles based on how much demand there is for the flight.

 For roundtrip flights originating in the United States to other destinations within the continental United States, Canada and Alaska, you'll need 12,500 to 30,000 SkyMiles for a flight.
-One thing to consider is that the lower end Saver tickets which is usually the best deal usually has limited availability.
+One thing to consider is that the lower end Saver tickets, which are usually the best deal, typically have limited availability.
 You should expect to need at least 20,000 miles or more if you value flexibility.
 Business class will require about double the amount of rewards for a similar route.
-For longer haul flights like US to Europe mileage will range from 30,000 - 65,000 while US to Asia will can require 35,000 - 80,000 SkyMiles for economy class flights.
+For longer haul flights like US to Europe mileage will range from 30,000 - 65,000 while US to Asia can require 35,000 - 80,000 SkyMiles for economy class flights.
 For a comprehensive list of the SkyMiles requirements for Awards bookings consult Delta's chart.